caution !! this is an initial draft ... these notes are on my server for safe keeping !!

 The 1901 England Census for Northwich, Cheshire shows Sarah Fletcher, 51. widowed, fustian cutter, and her two sons John (14) and William Fletcher (16), both working as fustian cutters.
 Living with the family was Jane Dewhurst, sister, 33, single, employed as a 'fustian weaver'.

-By 1901 James and William S were still cutting but had moved to more palatial residential accommodation at Sutton Lane, Middlewich.
+In 1901 census James and William S were still cutting but had moved to more palatial residential accommodation at Sutton Lane, Middlewich.
 Mary died in 1891.
 James died in 1908.
 In 1911 William Stanley was still working and living at Sutton Lane, still with Ann & Ellen and all three of them still single!?

 It seems fustian cutting employed almost all the Fletchers ... and also Isabella's daughter, Ada, was to find her future mother-in-law was a Knapper and the Knapper Family were also famed for fustian cutting ... !